mattpe/wtmp/docs/04-javascript-week-4.md

 1. Develop your lunch menu page further
 1. Create a new branch called _week4-task1_ and checkout it
 1. Add a new module for network features
-    - provides network functions to other modules/index.js
+    - provides generic reusable network functions to other modules and main app (_index.js_)
     - use Fetch API
     - use try-catch for error handling
 1. Fetch lunch menu data from web sources, example urls: